projectwilberforce/projectwilberforce.github.io/vaomanual/index.md

 # Introduction

-Volumetric Ambient Occlusion (VAO) is a post processing image effect for Unity 5 (5.0.0 or higher)
+Volumetric Ambient Occlusion (VAO) is new Screen Space Ambient Occlusion for Unity 5 (5.1.0 or higher)

 You can buy VAO at [Unity Asset Store](http://u3d.as/xzs).